Bikeman868/UrlRewrite.Net/README.md

 The `<condition>` element can have the following attributes:
 * `scope` specifies what part of the request to compare.
 See below.
 * `index` for path element scope this is the numeric index of the path element.
 Index 0 returns the entire path.
-Index 1 is the first element of the path, index 2 the second element etc. If you pass an idex thats larger than the number of path elements then an empty string is returned for comparison.
-For example if the request is `http://mydomain.com/path1/path2` then path1 is index position 1 amd path2 ia index position 2.
+Index 1 is the first element of the path, index 2 the second element etc. If you pass an index thats larger than the number of path elements then an empty string is returned for comparison.
+For example if the request is `http://mydomain.com/path1/path2` then `path1` is index position 1 and `path2` is index position 2.
 You can also set the `index` attribute to a negative number to count path elements from right to left.
-In the previous example index -1 returns path2 and -2 returns path1.
+In the previous example index -1 returns `path2` and -2 returns `path1`.
 Larger negative values will return a blank string for comparison.
 * `index` for parameter scope this is the name of the parameter.
-For example if the url is `http://mydomain.com/path1/path2?p1=one&p2=two` you can test the value of query string parameter p2 by setting the `index="p2"`.
+For example if the url is `http://mydomain.com/path1/path2?p1=one&p2=two` you can test the value of query string parameter `p2` by setting
+`index="p2"`.
-* 'index' for header scope is the name of the header, for example 'user-agent'.
+* `index` for header scope is the name of the header, for example `user-agent`.
-* 'index' for server variable scope is the name of the server variable, for example 'REQUEST_METHOD'.
+* `index` for server variable scope is the name of the server variable, for example `REQUEST_METHOD`.
 * `test` specifies how to compare the `scope` to the `value`.
 The possible values are: `StartsWith`, `EndsWith`, `Contains`, `Equals`,  `MatchWildcard`, `MatchRegex`, `Greater`, `Less`.
 * `value` specifies the literal value to compare with the scope.
 * `ignoreCase` defaults to `true` but can be set to `false` for case sensitivity.
-* 'negate' defaults to `false` but can be set to `true` to invert the result of the test.
+* `negate` defaults to `false` but can be set to `true` to invert the result of the test.

 The values of the `scope` attribute can be:
 * `OriginalUrl` the full url of the original request regrdless of any rewrite actions that have executed.